The most fundamental “Earth” science

 GEOL 1304 & GEOL 1104: Historical Geology w/ Lab (4 hours)

 GEOL 3342: Planetary Geology (3 hours)

 GEOL 4350: Cave and Karst Systems (3 hours)

 GEOL 4320 & GEOL 4020: Geochemistry w/ Lab (3 hours)

 Contact a geology advisor to plan your minor.

-A unique “second major” in geology
+A unique “additional major” in geology